mamewotoko/dance_of_the_planets/exceljs/README.md

 2. run add-in
 	1. click Show Taskpane button on Home ribbon
-	2. click Run lin kin right pane
+	2. click the `Run` link in right pane

 Getting log on Mac
 -------------------